uccross/uccross.github.io/projects.md

 ## Polyphorm / PolyPhy

-[Polyphorm](https://github.com/CreativeCodingLab/Polyphorm) is an agent-based system for reconstructing and visualizing optimal transport networks defined over sparse data.
-Polyphorm uses a richer 3D scalar field representation of the reconstructed network, instead of a discrete representation like a graph or a mesh.
+[Polyphorm](https://github.com/CreativeCodingLab/Polyphorm) is an agent-based system for reconstructing and visualizing *optimal transport networks* defined over sparse data.
 Rooted in astronomy and inspired by nature, we have used Polyphorm to reconstruct the Cosmic web structure, but also to discover network-like patterns in natural language data.
 You can find more details about our research [here](https://elek.pub/research.html).
+Under the hood, Polyphorm uses a richer 3D scalar field representation of the reconstructed network, instead of a discrete representation like a graph or a mesh.

-**PolyPhy** is a Python-centric redesigned version of Polyphorm, currently in the beginning of its development cycle.
-PolyPhy will be a multi-platform toolkit meant for a wider audience: astronomers, neuroscientists, data scientists and even artists and designers.
-All of the offered projects focus on PolyPhy.
+**PolyPhy** will be a Python-centric redesigned version of Polyphorm, currently in the beginning of its development cycle.
+PolyPhy will be a multi-platform toolkit meant for a wide audience across different disciplines: astronomers, neuroscientists, data scientists and even artists and designers.
+All of the offered projects focus on PolyPhy, with a variety of topics including design, coding, and even research.

 **Primary mentor:** [Oskar Elek](mailto:oelek@ucsc.edu)

+### Develop Project Website

+- **Topics:** `Web Development` `Dynamic Updates` `UX`
+- **Skills:** web development experience, good communicator, (HTML/CSS), (Javascript)
+- **Difficulty:** Medium

+Develop a clean and welcoming website for the project.
+The organization needs to reflect the needs of PolyPhy users, but also provide a convenient entry point for interested project contributors.
+No excessive pop-ups or webjunk.

+Specific tasks:
+- Work with mentors on understanding the context of the project.
+- Port the contents of the [repository page](https://github.com/CreativeCodingLab/Polyphorm) to a dedicated website.
+- Design the structure of the website according to best OS practices.
+- Work with the visual designer (see below) in creating a coherent and organic presentation.
+- Interatively link important metrics from the project dev environment as well as documentation.

+### Visual Design and Experience

+- **Topics:** `Design` `Art` `UX`
+- **Skills:** vector and bitmap drawing, sense for spatial symmetry and framing, (interactive content creation), (animation)
+- **Difficulty:** Medium

+Develop visual content for the project using its main themes: nature-inspired computation, biomimetics, interconnected structures.
+Aid in designing visual structure of the website as well as other public-facing artifacts.

+Specific tasks:
+- Work with mentors on understanding the context of the project.
+- Design imagery and other graphical elements to visually (re-)present PolyPhy.
+- Work with the web developer (see above) in creating a coherent and organic presentation.

+### Technical Writing

+- **Topics:**
+- **Skills:**
+- **Difficulty:**

+### XXX

+- **Topics:**
+- **Skills:**
+- **Difficulty:**

+### XXX

+- **Topics:**
+- **Skills:**
+- **Difficulty:**

+### XXX

+- **Topics:**
+- **Skills:**
+- **Difficulty:**

-###
+### XXX

+- **Topics:**
+- **Skills:**
+- **Difficulty:**